Property (T) for Banach algebras: Property for Banach algebras

 \begin{rk} If $E^{\mathcal{A}}$ is a complemented subspace of $E$ and $P$ is the projection onto $E^{\mathcal{A}}$ along its complement, we may take $\eta_i=P\xi_i$ in the definition of property $(\rm{T}_{\mathcal{E}})$. \end{rk}

-In his definition of property $(\rm T)$ for a unital $C^*$-algebra $\mathcal{A}$ \cite[Def.
-6]{Bekka2005PropertyTCstar}, Bekka considered $\mathcal{A}$-bimodules admitting a net of almost $\mathcal{A}$-central unit vectors rather than strictly almost $\mathcal{A}$-central unit vectors.
-When $\mathcal{A}$ is unital, his definition and that of Ng coincides (see \cite[Prop.
-2.5(b)]{Ng2013PropertyTCstar}).
+In his definition of property $(\rm T)$ for a unital $C^*$-algebra $\mathcal{A}$ (see Definition 6 in \cite{Bekka2005PropertyTCstar}), Bekka considered $\mathcal{A}$-bimodules admitting a net of almost $\mathcal{A}$-central unit vectors rather than strictly almost $\mathcal{A}$-central unit vectors.
+When $\mathcal{A}$ is unital, his definition and that of Ng coincides (see Proposition 2.5(b) in \cite{Ng2013PropertyTCstar}).
 In the more general setting of property $(\mathrm{T}_{\mathcal{E}})$ for Banach algebras, the same phenomenon happens.

 \begin{prop} Let $\mathcal{A}$ be a Banach algebra with a bounded approximate unit and let $\mathcal{E}$ be a class of Banach spaces.
 Assume $\mathcal{A}$ satisfies the following property: whenever $E\in\mathcal{E}$ is an essential $\mathcal{A}$-bimodule admitting a net $\net{\xi}{i}{I}$ of almost $\mathcal{A}$-central unit vectors then $E$ contains a net $\net{\eta}{i}{I}$ of central vectors such that $\norm{\xi_i-\eta_i}{E}\rightarrow0$.
 Then $\mathcal{A}$ has property $(\mathrm{T}_{\mathcal{E}})$.
 The converse is true if $\mathcal{A}$ is unital. \end{prop} \begin{proof} Consider the canonical embedding $\varsigma:\mathcal{A}\hookrightarrow\mathrm{M}(\mathcal{A})$.
 If $F\subset\mathcal{A}$ is a finite subset then $\varsigma(F)$ is a finite, hence strictly compact, subset of $\mathrm{M}(\mathcal{A})$.
 Now, for any $\xi\in E$, we have